 - Remove the backing from the sensor holder. - Press the sticky side of the sensor holder against the chosen location.
-Refer to Figure 17 below for an example.

-Figure 17.
-An example of a sensor holder installed on an articulated arm (pictured here with a Sensor inside).
+See below for an example of a sensor holder installed on an articulated arm (pictured here with a Sensor inside).

 Installing the Sensor Calibration Files